IT4smart/ManagementCenter-Agent/README.md

 ## Release
-Die Versionierung des Management-Agent folgt der "Semantic Versioning" (http://semver.org/).
+The versioning of the management agent follows the "Semantic Versioning" (http://semver.org/).

-Um ein Release zu erstellen wird in der Datei 'setup.py' die Versionsnummer im Feld 'Version' erhöht.
-Daraufhin wird ein 'Commit' erstellt mit dem Text 'bump to <Version>'.
+To create a Release, the version number in the field 'Version' in the file 'setup.py' will be raised.
+As a result, a 'Commit' will be created with the text 'bump to <Version>'.
-Dieser 'Commit' ist dann zu pushen.
-Im Anschluss muss der Hash des 'Commits' herausgefunden werden, denn wir hängen ein Tag an dieses 'Commit'.
+This 'Commit' is then to be pushed.
+After that, the hash of the 'Commits' must be found, then we will hang a tag on this 'Commit'.

-Um das ganze zu taggen verwenden wir den folgenden Befehl ``git tag <version> <commit hash>``.
-Zum Schluss pushen wir diesen noch mit dem Befehl ``git push origin <version>``.
+To tag it all, we use the following command ``git tag <version> <commit hash>``.
+Finally, we push this with the command` `git push origin <version>``.

-## Paketbau
+## Packet building
-Aus den quellen kann mithilfe eines Chroot für jede beliebige Architektur ein Paket gebaut werden.
-Dazu muss das GIT-Repository 'BuildSystemRPi' heruntergeladen werden.
+From the sources, a chroot can help building a packet for any architecture.
+To do that, the GIT-Repository 'BuildSystemRPi' must be downloaded.
-Hier ist in den Ordner 'packages/management-agent' zu wechseln.
+That has to be changed here in the folder 'packages/management-agent'.

-Dort ist dann in das Terminal der folgende Befehl einzugeben ``make <architecture>``.
-Zur Zeit stehen die folgenden Architekturen zur Verfügung:
+Then, enter the following command in the terminal ``make <architecture>``.
+Currently, the following architectures are supported:
 * ARMHF (ARM HardFloat)
-* AMD64 (64-bit Architektur, kein ARM 64-bit)
+* AMD64 (64-bit Architecture, not ARM 64-bit)
-* i686 (32-bit Architektur)
+* i686 (32-bit Architecture)

-Wenn die Chroot - Umgebung erfolgreich geladen wurde, muss ins Terminal der folgende Befehl eingegeben werden ``export DH_VIRTUALENV_INSTALL_ROOT=/opt/IT4S``.
+When the chroot – environment was successfully loaded, the following command must be entered in the terminal ``export DH_VIRTUALENV_INSTALL_ROOT=/opt/IT4S``.

-Im Anschluss daran wird in das Verzeichnis '/tmp' gewechselt.
-Dort muss die virtuelle Umgebung für Python aktiviert werden.
-Dies geschiet durch den Befehl ``source virt-example/bin/activate``.
+Afterwards, changes will occur in the directory '/tmp’.
+The virtual environment for Python must be activated.
+To do that, we use the command ``source virt-example/bin/activate``.

-Nun wechseln wir in das Verzeichnis in dem die Quellen liegen.
-Das Verzeichnis heißt 'Verwaltungskonsole-Agent'.
-Zunächst wechseln wir zum "commit" des aktuellsten Tags ``git checkout $(git describe --tags `git rev-list --tags --max-count=1`)``.
+Now, we change the location of the sources in the directory.
+The directory is named 'Managementconsole-Agent'.
+First of all, we change to the "commit" of the most recent tags ``git checkout $(git describe --tags `git rev-list --tags --max-count=1`)``.

-Anschließend wird immer das aktuelle Changelog generiert mit dem Befehl ``./changelog > debian/changelog``.
+Subsenquently, the current Changelog will be always generated with the command ``./changelog > debian/changelog``.
-Im Anschluss wird dann der Befehl ``dpkg-buildpackage -us -uc`` eingegeben und ausgeführt um das Debianpaket zu erstellen.
+After that, the command ``dpkg-buildpackage -us -uc`` is to be entered and executed by the Debian packet to create.